AOrps/ransomwvre/README.md

 ## :scroll: Description
 - [ransomwvre](.) uses the aes-256 block cipher that is implemented in [vlang's vlib](https://github.com/vlang/v/tree/master/vlib) with some modification to encryption and decryption schemes.
 - This is a **Proof-of-Concept**, not meant to be to be a full-fledged ransomware program that destroys computers.
-- It's more "ransomware" than ransomware, can also be used to encrypt files and directories.
+- It's more "ransomware" than ransomware, can also be used to encrypt files.

 ## :hammer: Build
 ```sh